Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 - Always use a VPN when traveling.
 I use ExpressVPN and I love it.
 Here’s why use a VPN when traveling.

 - Are you into food?
-Here’s what to eat in Hanoi.
+Here’s what to eat in Hanoi and the best restaurants in Hanoi.

 - Here are off the beaten track destinations in Vietnam.